Important People are listed below. Please contact the proper person if you have any questions about the following items:

-Legacy's graduation will be Thursday June 5th at 5pm.
-The ceremony will be held at McKenzie Stadium
+Legacy's graduation will be Thursday June 4th at 5pm.
+The ceremony will be held at McKenzie Stadium.

 Each graduate needs a cap and gown!
 See below for ordering information

-Graduation is not mandatory!
-Students choose to participate and will still receive their diploma if they have earned it regardless if they attend graduation or not.
+Graduation is not mandatory- Students who choose to not participate will still receive their diploma if they have earned it regardless if they attend graduation or not.

 In order to receive tickets, students must: